-These are the thoughts and image we’ve come to associate with Africa.
-Fed mainly by limited information (or misinformation) over many decades our perceptions have been shaped about an entire continent.
+War; famished children smothered in flies; AIDS, Malaria, hopelessness; and of course the safari adventure.
+These are the kinds of thoughts and images we’ve come to associate with Africa.
+Limited information (or misinformation) has shaped our perceptions about an entire continent.

-My vision is to use my photographic style and point of view to enlighten the viewer about lesser known or misrepresented cultures of Africa.
-My mission is to showcase the intense beauty of Africa – in all it’s diverse manifestations – in order to bring new insight valuable to seeing and truly appreciating this magnificent continent.
+My mission is to enlighten you.
+My vision is to use my photographs, my point of view, and first-hand travel journals to tell the stories that showcase the intense beauty of Africa – in all its richly varied manifestations – in order to bring new insight valuable to seeing and truly appreciating this magnificent continent.

 My Recent Activity

-I will be working in Burkina Faso, Mali, Niger, Cote d’Ivoire, Togo, Guinea, Senegal, Chad, Ethiopia, Eritrea, Djibouti, and Somalia from September 2013 through December 2014.
+I will be working in Ethiopia, Sudan, Somaliland, Djibouti, Burkina Faso, Niger, Mali, Chad, Guinea, Senegal, and Togo from December 2013 through April 2015.

-I have logged extensive travel experience throughout West Africa and rapidly developing experience in East Africa.
-My commitment to presenting a new point of view has earned me access to countless subjects and unique encounters, opening essential to exposing the unseen beauty of Africa.
+I have logged extensive travel and experience throughout West Africa and I am rapidly developing my experience in East Africa.
+My commitment to presenting a new look at Africa has earned me access to countless subjects and unique encounters that expose the unseen beauty of this magnificent continent.